agastya-rana/parameter-extraction/README.md

 1. Python 3 (tested on version 3.8.11)
 2. SciPy (tested on version 1.7.1)
 3. NumPy (tested on version 1.20.3 )
-4. [VarAnneal](https://github.com/agastya-rana/varanneal), a Python implementation of variational annealing that utilizes automatic differentiation.
-   To install, follow the instructions in the VarAnneal repository readme.

 ## Usage
 ### Define the local data directory